FAQ about therapy

 A. Yes, if you request it.
 However, while many people find value in being able to apply a label to what they’re experiencing, no diagnosis can provide full picture of what’s happening to you or what kind of treatment you need.
 Diagnostic labels are imperfect descriptions of what’s going on in your brain and your life, and the criteria used to apply diagnoses are often controversial.
 You won’t spend a lot of time in therapy talking about whether you fit a set of arbitrary criteria in the DSM-5.
 Instead, you and your therapist will focus on what you can do in therapy to mitigate your symptoms and improve your functioning.

-Q. Can you diagnose autism, ADHD, dyslexia, or other neurodevelopmental conditions?
+Q. Can you diagnose neurodevelopmental conditions and learning disabilities like autism, ADHD, or dyslexia?

 A. While we’re experienced in working with neurodivergent people in therapy, these conditions should be diagnosed by a specialist who can provide a neuropsychological evaluation.
 Please ask for a referral if you feel you need these services.